US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SCHE vs VWO — what's the difference? ⌄

 Both track FTSE emerging-market indices.
-SCHE (Schwab) charges 0.11% TER vs VWO (Vanguard) at 0.07%.
+SCHE (Schwab) charges 0.11% TER; VWO (Vanguard) is slightly lower — verify the current VWO TER on Vanguard's fact sheet before deciding.
 SCHE has slightly lower trading volume but tighter NZ-investor pricing on some platforms.
-For buy-and-hold investors the small TER difference compounds over decades; both are reasonable choices.
+For buy-and-hold investors small TER differences compound over decades; both are reasonable choices.

 Can NZ residents buy SCHE? ⌄